Tuplanolla/contents/README.md

 The special value `%` is equivalent to an empty (essentially `NULL`) value and different from `""`.
 The string `%%` works as a literal `%` since `%` alone is reserved.

-The special flag `--help`, abbreviated as `-h`, prints a short usage reference, which also appears when Indefinix is invoked without any arguments.

-The special flag `--version`, abbreviated as `-v`, prints version information.

 The special command `bind (command) (arguments)` gives all the subsequent arguments to the next command, flags included.
 The two following commands are identical for example.